AugustGray/LCA_Parametric-Model/README.md

 * **Blender Python Script:** Automatically creates a python script to build a model based on all inputs.
 To use it: Open Blender > Script tab > Open > Run Script.

+* **Rhino Python Script:** Automatically creates a python script to build a model based on all inputs.
+To use it: Open Rhino > RunPythonScript command > Select Script.

 ## How to Use

 **Prerequisites**